Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Methodology

 We evaluated four proprietary multimodal ``reasoning'' models on the ConceptARC tasks: OpenAI's o3 and o4-mini, Google's Gemini 2.5 Pro, and Anthropic's Claude Sonnet 4.
 For comparison, we also evaluated three non-reasoning multimodal models: OpenAI's GPT-4o, Meta's Llama 4 Scout, and Alibaba's Qwen 2.5 VL 72B.
 To maximize reproducibility, non-reasoning models were run with temperature 0.
-Because the o3, o4-mini, and Claude Sonnet 4 APIs restrict temperature to 1.0, we used temperature 1.0 for all four reasoning models to maintain comparability.
-For experiments using the textual modality, we used the same prompt as in Chollet et al.'s \citeyear{chollet2024o3} evaluation of o3-preview.
+Because the APIs for o3, o4-mini, and Claude Sonnet 4 restrict temperature to 1.0, we used temperature 1.0 for all four reasoning models to maintain comparability.
+For experiments using the textual modality, we used the same prompt as in Chollet et al.'s \citeyearpar{chollet2024o3} evaluation of o3-preview.
 For experiments using the visual modality, we used a slightly modified version of this prompt.
-These prompts are given in full in \autoref{app:textual_prompt} and \autoref{app:visual_prompt}.
+Full prompts are given in Appendices \ref{app:textual_prompt}, \ref{app:visual_prompt}, and \autoref{sec:nonreasoning}.

-For both modalities, models were asked to generate a JSON object containing the transformation rule and the corresponding output grid, represented as a matrix of integers.
+For both modalities, models were asked to generate a JSON object containing the transformation rule and the corresponding output grid, represented as a matrix of integers (the same representation used in previous ARC evaluations).
 This setup enables two-fold evaluation: (i) grid output accuracy and (ii) the degree to which model-generated rules capture the tasks' intended abstractions.
-We evaluated human-generated solutions to these tasks using the same criteria, analyzing unpublished data\footnote{A. Moskvichev, personal correspondence} obtained from the study reported by Moskvichev et al.\ \citeyear{moskvichev2023conceptarc} in which humans (participants on the Prolific Academic platform) were presented with ConceptARC tasks as images and asked to produce both the correct output grids and the rules they used to generate them.
-For each model setting, each task was given in an independent prompt, with the context window reset (cleared) before a new task was given.
-Due to resource constraints, we report pass@1 results for both AI models and humans.\footnote{The ARC Prize competition reported pass@2 results, that is, two independent runs on each task.
-If one of the runs produces a correct output grid, the task is counted as correctly solved.
-Moskvichev et al.\ \citeyear{moskvichev2023conceptarc} reported pass@3 results for both humans and the GPT models they tested.}
+We evaluated human-generated solutions using the same criteria, analyzing unpublished data obtained from the study reported by Moskvichev et al.\ \citeyearpar{moskvichev2023conceptarc} in which humans (participants on the Prolific Academic platform) were presented with ConceptARC tasks as images and asked to produce both the correct output grids and the rules they used to generate them.\footnote{Unpublished data was provided by A. Moskvichev, personal correspondence.} For each model setting, each task was given in an independent prompt, without prior context.
+Due to resource constraints, we report pass@1 results for both AI models and humans.\footnote{The ARC Prize competition reported pass@2 results; that is, two independent runs on each task.
+If one of the runs produces a correct output grid, the task is counted as correctly solved.}